jalzoren/IDOLIZE/README.md

 ---

-## About Idolize
+## About iDOLIZE

-**Idolize** is a free, non-profit, and non-commercial photo experience featuring K-pop idols.
+**iDOLIZE** is a free, non-profit, and non-commercial photo experience featuring K-pop idols.
 This creative project is inspired by popular photobooth concepts in the photo service industry, reimagined with a fan-centered approach.

-Designed by fans, for fans — Idolize brings the excitement of seeing your favorite K-IDOLS into a stylish and fun interactive photo booth.
+Designed by fans, for fans — iDOLIZE brings the excitement of seeing your favorite K-IDOLS into a stylish and fun interactive photo booth.
 Whether you're snapping solo or with friends, Idolize offers an immersive and aesthetic K-pop-inspired experience, completely free.

 ---